Pi-31415/pandoc-latex-paper-book-scaffolding/documents/lab0.md

 date: Sep 8, 2020
 ---

-# Problem Identification and Statement.
+# Problem Identification and Statement

 Computing the distance between two given points in a Cartesian plane, given the Cartesian coordinates of the two points.

-# Gathering of Information and Input/Output Description.
+# Gathering of Information and Input/Output Description

-# Test Cases and Algorithm Design.
+# Test Cases and Algorithm Design

-# Implementation.
+# Implementation

-# Software Testing and Verification.
+# Software Testing and Verification

 % Pandoc math demos